PriscillaOwusuSekyere/ML-versus-PINNS/README.md

 This project compares **traditional machine learning models** with **physics-informed neural networks (PINNs)** to predict tumor growth dynamics while incorporating mechanistic biological knowledge.
 The goal is to evaluate how combining data-driven learning with mechanistic constraints improves prediction accuracy, interpretability, and robustness.

-**Repository Contents**
-- `data/` – Datasets used for model training and evaluation, including the final tumor growth dataset.
-Additional datasets (tumor spheroids and survey lung cancer data) are included for reference but were not used in final results due to small size or limited time points.
-- `models/` – Trained model files and scripts for ML models and PINNs.
-- `notebooks/` – Jupyter notebooks for data preprocessing, model training, PINN implementation, and visualization.
-- `figures/` – Plots for tumor growth predictions, model comparisons, and residuals.
-- `results/` – Performance metrics, tables, and analysis outputs.
-- `ML vs PINNs.zip` – Complete archive of all code, datasets, and plots.
-- `requirements.txt` – Python package dependencies.

 **Implemented Models**
 - Linear Regression